The Council of the Gods: Production

-The filming took place on the background of the escalating Cold War.
-At 1949, the Socialist Unity Party's Politburo established a DEFA Commission to directly oversee all films produced in East Germany, after it found those made during 1946-7 as "lacking a saying on the matters of society".
+The filming took place against the background of the escalating Cold War.
+In 1949, the Socialist Unity Party's Politburo established a DEFA Commission to directly oversee all films produced in East Germany, after it found those made during 1946-7 as "lacking in statements on the matters of society".
 The Council was East Germany's first "massive propaganda film."
-Maetzig, who had directed several socially critical pictures at that time and reprimanded by the establishment, turned to making more politically pleasing works.
+Maetzig, who had directed several socially critical pictures at that time and had been reprimanded by the political establishment, turned to making more politically pleasing works.
 The Council of the Gods was "intended to be a propaganda super-production," and its style was inspired by Mikheil Chiaureli's Stalinist epics.
 It was officially dedicated "to all peace-loving people of the world" and intended to show how "the IG Farben were the originators of the war".

 Principal photography took place in Halle an der Saale.
-As many as 500 extras were used to make the crowd scenes.
-Although DEFA director-general Sepp Schwab demanded that the film would be Socialist Realist in style, only one common worker - Uncle Karl, played by Albert Grabe - was featured in the picture.
-The lack of working-class heroes displeased the SED, and State Secretary for Press and Agitation Hermann Axen criticized The Council of the Gods for "over-emphasizing the roles of the capitalists".
+As many as 500 extras were used to film the crowd scenes.
+Although DEFA director-general Sepp Schwab demanded that the film be in Socialist Realist style, only one common worker - Uncle Karl, played by Albert Grabe - was featured in the picture.
+The lack of working-class heroes displeased the SED, and SED Central Committee Secretary for Press and Agitation Hermann Axen criticized The Council of the Gods for "over-emphasizing the roles of the capitalists".